yusefnapora/web3-storage-docasaurus/docs/how-tos/work-with-car-files.md

 ---
+title: Working with Content Archives
-title: Work with Content Archives
+sidebar_label: Work with Content Archives
 description: Learn how to work with Content Archives of IPLD data.
 ---

 <!-- imports for code snippets -->
 import CodeSnippet from '../../src/components/CodeSnippet' import dagCborSource from '!!raw-loader!../../code-snippets/how-to/dag-cbor.js'

-# Working with Content Archives

 When you upload files to Web3.Storage using the [client library][reference-client-library], your data is converted into a graph of data structures, which are then packed into a format called a Content Archive (CAR) before being sent to the Web3.Storage service.